rohanrhu/gdb-frontend/README.md

 You can use `--credentials=USER:PASS` option for adding HTTP authentication to your debugger session.
 **Note:** Your browser will ask same credentials for two times.

+## Browser Compatibility
+GDBFrontend is mainly developing with testing on Chromium-based browsers.
+It will work properly with other browsers especially with Firefox but if you face some problems on other browsers, you can [send a bug-report](https://github.com/rohanrhu/gdb-frontend/issues/new).

 ## Troubleshooting
 ### Blocking GDB shell/main-thread
 Most of GDBFrontend functions are thread-safe and work on GDB's main-thread.
 So, if you run something that is blocking on the GDB shell, GDBFrontend functions have to wait it until finish.